 - Renewable for five (5) years; however, the process must be successfully repeated for each subsequent five-year period during each sixth year.

 - The five university deans will serve as the Distinguish Professor Selection Committee.
 A dean from a respective college will bring forth his/her candidate(s) for consideration by the Committee.
-Recommendations made by the Committee will be forwarded to the Provost/VPASA for consideration.
+Recommendations made by the Committee will be forwarded to the Provost/VPAA for consideration.

 - A maximum of five (5) Distinguished Professor awards may be given per year.

 - If a Distinguish Professor elects to renew his/her status at the end of the five (5) year period, the supplement from the previous award will not be given during the application year (6th).